cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 ### Patch upgrades

 For CockroachDB {{ site.data.products.dedicated }} clusters, [Organization Admins]({% link cockroachcloud/authorization.md %}#org-administrator-legacy) can [set a weekly 6-hour maintenance window]({% link cockroachcloud/cluster-management.md %}#set-a-maintenance-window) during which available maintenance and patch upgrades will be applied.
+Patch upgrades can also be [deferred for 60 days]({% link cockroachcloud/cluster-management.md %}#set-a-maintenance-window).
 If no maintenance window is configured, CockroachDB {{ site.data.products.dedicated }} clusters will be automatically upgraded to the latest supported patch version as soon as it becomes available.
-Patch upgrades can also be [deferred for 60 days]({% link cockroachcloud/cluster-management.md %}#set-a-maintenance-window).

-For more information, see [Patch version upgrades]({% link cockroachcloud/upgrade-policy.md %}#patch-version-upgrades).
+For more information, refer to [Patch version upgrades]({% link cockroachcloud/upgrade-policy.md %}#patch-version-upgrades).

 ## PCI ready features (Dedicated advanced)